Join us for the next Cause Mapping Root Cause Analysis Public Workshop in HOUSTON, TX on September 26-28

 The next question is again, “Why did this effect happen?”
 The cause that was written down last becomes the effect for the next Why question.
 Anyone who’s ever had a three-year-old in their life will immediately recognize how Why questions change a cause into an effect.
 This is fundamentally how causes and effects link together to create a chain of events.
 Writing down 5 Whys, as shown below, is a great way to start an investigation because it’s so simple.

-In the Cause Mapping method, a problem within an organization is defined as a deviation from the ideal state.
-A Cause Map always begins with this deviation, which is captured as the impact to the organization’s overall goals.
+In Cause Mapping root cause analysis, a problem within an organization is defined as a deviation from the ideal state.
+A Cause Map diagram always begins with this deviation, which is captured as the impact to the organization’s overall goals.

-In addition to the standard Why questions, which tend to create linear cause-and-effect relationships, the Cause Mapping method also asks “What was required to produce this effect?”
+In addition to the standard Why questions, which tend to create linear cause-and-effect relationships, the Cause Mapping root cause analysis also asks “What was required to produce this effect?”
 Anything that is required to produce an effect is a cause of that effect.
-This question, “What was required?,” allows you to build a detailed Cause Map that provides a more complete representation of the actual issue.
+This question, “What was required?,” allows you to build a detailed Cause Map diagram that provides a more complete representation of the actual issue.

 - - - - - - - - - -